 But at home while feeding my baby on the other side?
 Give me easy.

 At the price of this pump, I was completely comfortable trying it out to see if it would work for me.
 You’ll almost always find it for less than $15.
 Sometimes for even less than $10.

 I also recommend you try Amazon Prime 30-Day Free Trial for the free two-day shipping.
 When it comes to baby items, I feel like I need products like this yesterday, so the sooner the better.

-If you’re looking for just the pump – no bag, no cover, no extras – you can find it here for only $7.99 (yeah, I’m loving that price too!) and free shipping with Amazon Prime!
+If you’re looking for just the pump – no bag, no cover, no extras – you can find it here for a great low price and free shipping with Amazon Prime!

 The Silicone Manual Breast Pump is small.
 And that’s all it is.

 You’ll need something to store and refrigerate your milk after it’s pumped (I just use a small tupperware and throw it in the fridge to add to throughout the day), but otherwise this is it!

 No batteries and no heavy bags of equipment.
 If we’re going on a weekend away and I’m trying to pump more milk, I’ll simply throw it in O’s diaper bag and we’re good to go!